 3.2.
 Configuring the Azure-Agent

 Since Azure cannot be queried through the regular Checkmk agent, you now set up the Azure Special Agent – which is also known as a data source program.
 In this situation Checkmk does not contact the destination host over TCP port 6556 as usual, instead it calls a utility that communicates with the target system via Azure’s application-specific API.

 To do this, under Host & Service Parameters ➳ Datasource Programs ➳ Microsoft Azure create a rule whose conditions apply exclusively to the Azure host that has just been created.
 There you will find the input fields for the IDs and the secret:

 If you now perform a service discovery on the Azure host, only a single service called Azure Agent Info should be detected:

 If access to the API does not work (because of a wrong ID or bad permissions, for example), an error message from the Azure API appears in the status text of Azure Agent Info:

-By the way: with the auxiliary script find_piggy_orphans from the Treasures Directory you will find all of the Piggyhosts for which there are data but which have not yet created as a host in Checkmk:
+By the way – with the auxiliary find_piggy_orphans script from the Treasures Directory you will find all of the Piggyhosts for which there are data, but which have not yet been created as a host in Checkmk: